FluffyRudy/memory-card-game/README.md

 - Normal: 10 cards
 - Hard: 15 cards

+## How To Play
+ **Dont click on same card more than once, Try to remember what cards you clicked previously**

 ## High Scores

  The high score stored in local storage, so you can come back and try to beat your own high score!